-- 5.2.4 Mr Ichijo (Japan) presented consideration on the key issues towards development of the R2-WIS-IP.
-He stressed the objectives to develop the R2-WIS-IP as follows: - (1) Harmonized and synchronous implementation by all RA II Members; - (2) Guidelines to achievable implementation to seek maximum benefits and minimum overhead investment; and - (3) Strategic approaches to effective and efficient capacity building. - 5.2.5 The Sub-Group agreed that at least 4-6 man-months will be needed to development the first draft of such a plan, and special mechanism for human resource mobilization is needed, e.g., "local secondment" of experts by Members.
+- 5.4.4 Mr Ichijo (Japan) presented consideration on the key issues towards development of the R2-WIS-IP.
+He stressed the objectives to develop the R2-WIS-IP as follows: - (1) Harmonized and synchronous implementation by all RA II Members; - (2) Guidelines to achievable implementation to seek maximum benefits and minimum overhead investment; and - (3) Strategic approaches to effective and efficient capacity building - 5.4.5 The subgroup agreed that at least 4-6 man-months will be needed to development the first draft of such a plan, and special mechanism for human resource mobilization is needed, e.g. "local secondment" of expert by members.